francisco-prestamo/prolog-interpreter/README.md

 #### Comparer

-This is a paralell AST visitor which sole purpose is defining if two AST nodes are equal.
+This is a parallel AST visitor which sole purpose is defining if two AST nodes are equal.

 #### Evaluator